Baby-Naps

 • A consistent baby nap schedule by age helps meet changing sleep needs from newborns to toddlers.

-• Frequent disruptions or short naps baby often signal a need to adjust your infant's nap schedule or sleep environment.
+• Frequent disruptions or short naps for your baby often signal a need to adjust your infant's nap schedule, sleep environment, or provide a sleeping pod for your baby.

 • If your baby wakes up crying from naps, it may be due to incomplete cycles, discomfort, or sleep regression.

 • Wondering should I wake the baby from a long nap?
-Yes, if naps are too long, it may affect nighttime sleep.
+Yes, if baby's nap time is too long, it may affect nighttime sleep.

 • If you’ve tried a healthy nap routine for infants and the baby won’t nap, it may be time to seek professional help.